A Simulation Study on Simple Moving Average Rules

 The disdain for technical analysis likely stems from a firm belief that markets can’t possibly be weak-form inefficient.

 The other reason researchers find technical analysis hard to swallow is the skepticism related to data-mining and the meta-analysis studies, which suggest that a majority of technical trading rules are simply bunk.
+Fair enough.

-Oddly enough, cross-sectional momentum strategies, or strategies that sort securities on relative momentum at a given point in time, are widely published in top tier academic journals.
+And yet, cross-sectional momentum strategies, or strategies that sort securities on relative momentum at a given point in time, are widely published in top tier academic journals.
 Why momentum is considered a valid topic to discuss, while other well known technical trading rules such as simple trend-following rules are considered heresy, is a bit odd.

 We decided it was time to torture the simple moving average trading rule and determine if it is simply a waste of time or something we should consider in our investment programs.